OakCityLabs/Endpoint/README.md

 #### Paging

 Endpoints that return lots of data are often paged.
 An `Endpoint` supports paging if the `Payload` class conforms to the `EndpointPageable` protocol.
-There is a default implementation of the protocol, so a class can just declare conformance to enable pageing.
+There is a default implementation of the protocol, so a class can just declare conformance to enable paging.

 ```swift
     extension MyPayloadClass: EndpoingPageable {}
 ```

-This is the default implementation that provides the names of paramters sent to the server for paging.
+This is the default implementation that provides the names of parameters sent to the server for paging.

 ```swift
 public extension EndpointPageable {